Absolument-Oui/InfoGare/README_en.md

 ## For volunteers

 We are looking for volunteers to help develop the Web and Android version of InfoGares.
 Do not hesitate to offer your help :)
 We accept any useful additions to this software.
 To do this, open an Issue, then choose "Demande d'ajout" (Add Request).
 Maybe your request will be accepted ;)

-If you want to help us create audio station announcements, don't hesitate to suggest them.